thaliproject/Thali_CordovaPlugin/doc/api/connectivity.md

 ### `StartBroadcasting(deviceName, portNumber, callback)`

-This method starts advertising or broadcasting its availability at the following port that PouchDB/Express-PouchDB is listening.
+This method starts broadcasting its availability at the following port that PouchDB/Express-PouchDB is listening.

 #### Arguments: